The DA’s Office

 The primary role of the Investigations Bureau is to provide support to trial attorneys and local law enforcement in gathering facts and building trial-ready cases.
 Often there is a considerable amount of supplemental investigative work that the Bureau staff conducts after a case is handed off to the District Attorney’s Office from a local law enforcement agency.

-The District Attorney’s Office also provides the specialized resources for child sexual assault forensic interviews at the Multi-Disciplinary Interview Center (MDIC), and conducts the bulk of the digital forensic analysis for the county in the High Tech Crimes Unit.
+The District Attorney’s Office also provides the specialized resources for child sexual assault forensic interviews at Cameron’s Place, the Yolo County Children’s Advocacy Center, and conducts the bulk of the digital forensic analysis for the county in the High Tech Crimes Unit.

 DA Administration